katarzynach/katarzynach/README.md

 -------------

 * 🌍 I'm based in Kraków, Poland
-* 🚀 Currently working as a Java API Developer
+* 🚀 Currently working as a Java Developer
 * ✨ Constantly learning and discovering new things!
 * 📫 How to reach me: [katarzyna.chlebicka@o2.pl](mailto:katarzyna.chlebicka@o2.pl)